Xena Exchange Review

 Xena Exchange’s trading fee for takers is 0.10%.
 This fee is below the industry average.
 The industry average is arguably around 0.25%, but we now see more and more exchanges starting to offer even lower fees, such as 0.10% and 0.15%.
 Makers enjoy a slight discount on the trading fee here and trade with a trading fee of 0.05%.

 Xena Exchange also offers trading fee discounts when you have a large trading volume during the preceding 30 days.
 Trading fees can become as low as 0.05% for takers and 0.00% (i.e., free) for makers.
 That is if they have a trading volume exceeding 1,000 BTC (which on the date of last updating this review, 31 March 2020, corresponded to approx. USD 6.5 million).
-The exact trading fee discounts are set out in the below table:
+The exact trading fee discounts are set out below:

 Xena Exchange Withdrawal fees